Mali: Multi-party democracy

-Opposition parties were legalized, a transitional government was formed and a national congress of civil and political groups met to draft a new democratic constitution to be approved by a national referendum.
-In 1992, Alpha Oumar Konaré won Mali's first democratic, multi-party presidential election, before being re-elected for a second term in 1997, which was the last allowed under the constitution.
-Amadou Toumani Touré, a retired general who had been the leader of the military aspect of the 1991 democratic uprising, was elected in 2002.
+In 1992, a multi-party systemt was established, with a transitional government was formed and a national congress of civil and political groups met to draft a democratic constitution to be approved by a national referendum.
+In 1992, Alpha Oumar Konaré won Mali's first democratic, multi-party presidential election, and he was re-elected in 1997.
+Touré was elected in 2002.
 During this democratic period Mali was regarded as one of the most politically and socially stable countries in Africa.

 Slavery persists in Mali today with as many as 200,000 people held in direct servitude to a master.
 In the Tuareg Rebellion of 2012, ex-slaves were a vulnerable population with reports of some slaves being recaptured by their former masters.